Let’s move! With our gradual re-opening, we have weekly classes offered on a revised schedule and limited in-studio capacity.

 Pilates helps to connect your body through core stability.
 Strong abdominal, back, and pelvic muscles are essential for high impact activities such as dance, especially if you have hypermobility.
-Pilates Matwork strengthens the deepest muscular groups to prevent injuries, and will help you feel the most benefit as you achieve your fitness goals for 2018.
-Uniform development of the mind and body can help to reduce stress while connecting you to your breath.
+Pilates Matwork strengthens the deepest muscular groups to prevent injuries.
+Uniform development of the mind and body can help to reduce stress while connecting you to your breath

 Modern takes a pragmatic approach of training the body, with an emphasis in Kinesiology and how these movements could be applied to ballet or be its own vocabulary of choreographic tools.
 This class is a great starting point for any novice dance enthusiast, or a veteran of other dance styles.